Christianfrausing/a3c/README.md

 | --lr | optimizser learning rate (default: 1e-3) |
 | --save-model | wheter to save the model (default: 0) |
 | --save-plot | wheter to save a plot of the results (default: 0) |

+Simple test shell scripts are found in the scripts directory, for simple examples.